Avtex19/OpenAPI-student-rooms/README.md

 - `GET /rooms/{id}` - Get a specific room
 - `PUT /rooms/{id}` - Update a room
 - `DELETE /rooms/{id}` - Delete a room (only if empty)

-### Room Assignment
-Operations for managing student room assignments:
-- `POST /students/{id}/move` - Move student to a different room
-- `POST /students/bulk-move` - Move multiple students to different rooms
 - `GET /rooms/{id}/students` - Get all students in a specific room

+### Administration
+Cross-resource and bulk operations:
+- `PATCH /students/{student_id}/move` - Move student to a different room
+- `PATCH /students/bulk-move` - Move multiple students to different rooms

 ## Data Models